anfibiacreativa/componentizejs-test/readme.md

 npm install --save-dev @bytecodealliance/componentize-js
 ```

 and we're going to create a new file called `componentize.mjs` that will be used to generate our Wasm module.
-Copy and past the following code to it.
+Copy and paste the following code to it.

 ```js
 import { componentize } from '@bytecodealliance/componentize-js';